De-Technocrats/blogvis/README.md

-# Blogger Article Visitor Increaser
+# Blogger.com (The website) Article Visitor Increaser

 <p align="center">
   <img src="Screenshots.jpg" alt="alt text">
 </p>

-This is a Python script that sends requests to a Blogger article to increase the visitor count.
+This is a Python script that sends requests to a Blogger.com article to increase the visitor count.

 ## Usage